Lord Knight Captain Order, the proud head of her hallowed organization, slumps her head depressively into her arched and open palm.

 “So… so you aren’t the secret creator of the universe?” the cultist asks.

-“I am not, at least as far as I know.”
+“I am not, at least as far as I know,” Chaos explains with a smile.

 “…You’re… you’re not going to come and save your loyal servants from humanity’s vile grasp?”